Julius Evola: Postwar and later years

 While trying to distance himself from Nazism, Evola wrote in 1955 that the Nuremberg trials were a farce.
 Evola also made an effort to differentiate his caste based aristocratic state from totalitarianism, preferring the concept of the "organic" state, which he put forth in his text Men Among the Ruins, as well as in his autodifesa.
 Evola sought to develop a strategy for the implementation of a "conservative revolution" in post-World War II Europe.
 He rejected nationalism, advocating instead for a European Imperium, which could take various forms according to local conditions, but should be "organic, hierarchical, anti-democratic, and anti-individual".
 Evola endorsed Francis Parker Yockey's neo-fascist manifesto Imperium, but said Yockey had a "superficial" understanding of what was immediately possible.
 Evola believed that his conception of neo-fascist Europe could best be implemented by an elite of "superior" men who operated outside normal politics.
 He dreamt that such a "New Order" of aristocracy might seize power from above during a democratic crisis.

 Evola's occult ontology exerted influence over post-war neo-fascism.
 After 1945, Evola was considered the most important Italian theoretician of the conservative revolutionary movement and the "chief ideologue" of Italy's post-war radical right.
-Ferraresi wrote that "Evola’s thought was the 'essential mortar' that held together generations of militants".
+Ferraresi wrote that "Evola's thought was the 'essential mortar' that held together generations of militants".
 According to Jacob Christiansen Senholt, Evola's most significant post-war political texts are Orientamenti and Men Among the Ruins.
-In the opening phrase in the first edition of Men Among the Ruins, Evola said: Our adversaries would undoubtedly want us, in a Christian spirit, under the banner of progress or reform, having been struck on one cheek to turn the other.
-Our principle is different: "Do to others what they would like to do to you: but do it to them first.In Men Among the Ruins, Evola defines the Fourth Estate as being the last stage in the cyclical development of the social elite, the first beginning with a spiritual elite of divine right.
+In the opening phrase in the first edition of Men Among the Ruins, Evola said: "Our adversaries would undoubtedly want us, in a Christian spirit, under the banner of progress or reform, having been struck on one cheek to turn the other.
+Our principle is different: "Do to others what they would like to do to you: but do it to them first."

+In Men Among the Ruins, Evola defines the Fourth Estate as being the last stage in the cyclical development of the social elite, the first beginning with a spiritual elite of divine right.
 Expanding the concept in an essay in 1950, the Fourth State according to Evola would be characterised by "the collectivist civilization... the communist society of the faceless-massman".

-Orientamenti was a text against "national fascism"—instead, it advocated for a European Community modelled on the principles of the Nazis' Waffen-SS, which had mustered international forces.
+Orientamenti was a text against "national fascism"—instead, it advocated for a European Community modelled on the principles of the Waffen-SS, which had mustered international forces.
 The Italian neo-fascist group Ordine Nuovo adopted Orientamenti as a guide for action in postwar Italy.
 Evola praised Ordine Nouvo as the only Italian group that had "doctrinally had held firm without descending to compromise".
 The European Liberation Front of Francis Parker Yockey called Evola "Italy's greatest living authoritarian philosopher" in the April 1951 issue of its publication Frontfighter.
 Giuliano Salierni, who was an activist in the neo-Fascist Italian Social Movement during the early 1950s, later recalled Evola's calls to violence, along with Evola's reminiscences about Nazis such as Joseph Goebbels.